 Concordia University Irvine is proud to participate in the Yellow Ribbon GI Education Enhancement Program and we have an unlimited number of scholarships at an unlimited dollar amount for those who qualify.

-The Yellow Ribbon Program (YRP) supplements the difference between tuition and fees and the amount given by the Post 9/11 GI Bill ® for the yearly private school cap ($22,805.34 for the 2017-2018 VA fiscal year).
-Any tuition/mandatory fees after the G.I.
-Bill cap is split evenly between the VA and CUI.
-Concordia University Irvine is committed to honoring all students who receive 100% benefit level of the Chapter 33-Post 9/11 GI Bill ® so qualifying students will not need to pay for any mandatory tuition and fees while certified.
+The Yellow Ribbon Program (YRP) supplements the difference between tuition and fees and the amount given by the Post 9/11 GI Bill® for the yearly private school cap ($24,476.79 for the 2019-2020 VA fiscal year).
+Any tuition/mandatory fees after the GI Bill® cap is split evenly between the VA and CUI.
+Concordia University Irvine is committed to honoring all students who receive 100% benefit level of the Chapter 33-Post 9/11 GI Bill® so qualifying students will not need to pay for any mandatory tuition and fees while certified.

 Download YRP Application